Health engagement model FAQs

-Q. What do I have to do as a Health Engagement Model participant?
+Q. What do I have to do as a HEM participant?

 Q. What is the personal health assessment?

-A. A personal health assessment is a confidential online health survey.
-The personal health assessment, available on myProvidence, asks questions about your health and lifestyle.
-After you complete the assessment, you'll receive a personal and informative summary report about your health status.
-Included in the report is a personal action plan for maintaining or improving your good health and minimizing any potential health concerns.
+A. The personal health assessment is a confidential online health survey.
+You answer questions about your health and lifestyle.
+After you complete the assessment, you'll receive a summary of your health status.
+You’ll also receive a personal action plan for maintaining or improving your health and minimizing any potential health concerns.

-Q. What is Providence Health Plan's role in the Health Engagement Model?
+Q. What is Providence Health Plan's role in the HEM?

-A. Providence Health Plan administers the health plans that PEBB designs.
-Providence partners with PEBB to provide wellness tools, educational resources and support necessary for you to participate in the Health Engagement Model.
+A. Providence partners with PEBB to provide wellness tools, educational resources and support for HEM participants.

 Q. How do I get started?